Vicksburg, Mississippi: Annual cultural events

 Every summer, Vicksburg plays host to the Miss Mississippi Pageant and Parade.
 Also every summer, the Vicksburg Homecoming Benevolent Club hosts a homecoming weekend/reunion that provides scholarships to graduating high-school seniors.
 Former residents from across the country return for the event.

-Every spring and summer, Vicksburg Theatre Guild hosts Gold in the Hills, which holds the Guinness World Record for longest-running show.
+Every summer since 1936, Vicksburg Theatre Guild has hosted Gold in the Hills, which holds the Guinness World Record for longest-running show.